 (1) All equine offered for sale at Georgia auction markets must be healthy and originate from herds that are apparently free of any contagious, infectious, or communicable disease.
-Any of these animals showing signs of illness must not be allowed entry to the sale and may be quarantined to the farm of origin.
+Any of these animals showing signs of illness will must not be allowed entry to the sale and may be quarantined to the farm of origin.
 Quarantine will remain in effect until released by the State Veterinarian.

-(2) All equine offered for sale through Georgia auction markets must be accompanied by the original negative equine infectious anemia (EIA) laboratory test record issued within the past 12 months.
+(2) All equine offered for sale through Georgia auction markets must be accompanied by the original negative equine infectious anemia (EIA) laboratory issued test record issued within the past 12 months.
+Untested equine may move directly to an approved sale where a sample will be collected prior to the sale.
+The seller will be liable for the cost of the test and must reimburse the buyer of the animal if the test is positive.

-(3) Out-of-state equine must be accompanied by the original negative equine infectious anemia (EIA) laboratory test record issued within the past 12 months and a Certificate of Veterinary Inspection issued within 30 days of arrival.
+(3) Out-of-state equine must be accompanied by the original negative equine infectious anemia (EIA) laboratory issued test record issued within the past 12 months and a Certificate of Veterinary Inspection issued within thirty (30) 30 days of arrival.

-(4) Equine that are offered for sale at Georgia auction markets that exhibit clear signs of abuse or starvation may be impounded in accordance with the Georgia Humane Care for Equines Act upon approval of the State Veterinarian.
+(4) Abused or starving equine Equine that are offered for sale at Georgia auction markets that exhibit clear signs of abuse or starvation shall may, upon the approval of the State Veterinarian, be impounded in accordance to with the Georgia Humane Care of Equine for Equines Act upon approval of the State Veterinarian.

-(5) A person must not use drugs, tranquilizers or medication which may conceal defects, falsely enhance the appearance of quality or otherwise result in misrepresentation in sale of an equine animal.
+(5) No person shall A person must not use drugs, tranquilizers or medication which may conceal defects, falsely enhance the appearance of quality or otherwise result in misrepresentation in sale of an equine animal.